 The book which I think I will call – 7 Signs of Absence – (I think the Olay advert – the 7 signs of ageing – somehow got stuck in my head!) also connects up with other work I have been doing about ‘Traces Left Behind’ which explores ideas about emotional/mental wounds being shown as physical manifestations.

 I am also trying a new binding that I haven’t done before which is Pamphlet stitch with a hardcover.
-I’ve made a practice one using notes from 2 books [Creative Bookbinding by Pauline Johnson and Hand Bookbinding: A Manual of Instruction by Aldren A. Watson].
+I couldn’t find exact instructions anywhere on how to make this binding.
+I’ve made a practice one combining notes from 2 books [Creative Bookbinding by Pauline Johnson and Hand Bookbinding: A Manual of Instruction by Aldren A. Watson].
 I was pretty happy with the result, but I tipped in the endpaper and it didn’t work out to well.
 I think I will sew in the endpaper and it will be neater.

 However!
 Lying in bed last night I started to think about a concertina binding…..